-Many workers involved in NYC construction accidents, are not aware of their legal rights.
+Many workers involved in NYC construction accidents are not aware of New Yorks Labor Laws.
 They may not understand that regardless of whether they were a union or nonunion worker or were working on or off the books, there are laws in the City and State of New York that protect every worker which allows them to bring a claim against the responsible entities.

 Once of the most important laws protecting construction workers from NYC construction accidents is New York Labor Law Section 240(1).
 This law places “absolute liability on owners, contractors and their agents”.
 In 1969, the State Legislature noted the law placed the “ultimate responsibility for safety practices at building construction jobs where such responsibility actually belongs, on the owner and general contractor rather than on the workers themselves”.